-Today I’m introducing the Fall 2015 session of The Skilful Yogi, an online mentoring program for yoga teachers.
+Today I’m introducing the Fall 2015 session of The Skillful Yogi.
+It's an online mentoring program for yoga teachers.
 I created and piloted this program last winter.
 Throughout the offering of the program and in my reflections since then, I’ve become even more convinced that this type of work is essential for all yoga teachers.
 Here’s why:

 As we who love these practices know, Yoga is a path for a lifetime.